lindosystems/lingoapi-python/DOC.md

 ```
 ## How to Build Wheel and Install (for package managers)

-To build the python package on any operating system first start by creating a `whl` file.
+To build the Python package on any operating system first start by creating a `whl` file.
 From the top of the lingoapi-python directory run the command.

 ```python
 python -m build